 HTTP/2 support (Standalone)

 In the previous Passenger release we were able to upgrade across the board to the latest Nginx stable version.
 This version supports HTTP/2, so we've enabled that in the default Passenger Standalone configuration template (GH-1945).

 Support is active when HTTPS (SSL/TLS) is used, and if a client does not support HTTP/2, Nginx will fall back gracefully.
 Nginx also supports HTTP/2 over HTTP, but we didn't enable this because we want to avoid any chance of breaking existing setups or intermediates that assume port 80 always means HTTP and would mangle HTTP/2 traffic (also, none of the major browsers support it at this time).

 Deferred port binding (Standalone)

-A Passenger Standalone Enterprise user reported that requests were timing out during application (slow) startup.
+A Passenger Standalone Enterprise user reported that requests were timing out during application (slow) startup on Heroku.
 Passenger binds the networking port immediately and queues incoming requests for the application until it has finished spawning.
 If the application takes longer than Heroku's request timeout (nonconfigurable, 30 sec) to finish starting and respond, the request is terminated with an error response.